marsteg/adventure-game/README.md

 		- active dialog (dialog state of NPC) answers could change based on:
 			- specific replies chosen (should execute actionfunc)
 			- actions executed (actionfunc to change actve dialog of npc)
+		- NPCs can give the player Items right after successfully giving an Item to them.
 		- Speech Lines are objects defined in yaml
 				- Speech Lines have:
 					- text